ekirkilevics/Magnolia/magnolia-webapp/src/main/webapp/WEB-INF/config/default/readme.txt

-Default configuration directory used with info.magnolia.cms.servlets.PropertyInitializer.
+Default configuration directory used with info.magnolia.cms.servlets.MgnlServletContextListener.

 Using the Magnolia PropertyInitializer you can easily bundle in the same webapp different set of configurations which are automatically applied dependending on the server name or the webapp name.